zicht/zss/docs/layout/float.md

 # Float

-ZSS contains utility classes for setting `float` CSS properties.
+ZSS contains utility classes for setting values for the `float` property.

 ## Source files